GeoscienceAustralia/cloud/docs/_pages/testing_index.md

 ### Introduction

-Developers at GA are encouraged to have wide test coverage of all systems they are involved with.
+You should have wide test coverage of any code you touch.
 Testing allows developers to find problems early and provides confidence when making changes to code.

-It is also a key part of our continuous delivery pipelines.
+It is also a key part of a continuous delivery pipeline.
+Why test something by hand when you can have a computer test it for you automatically?

 ### Python